overlakehome/main/apps/Yamba/README.txt

-Corresponds to Chapter 07 - Preferences
+Corresponds to Chapter 08 - Services